-Clinical depression is a serious mental condition which is chronic and lifelong.
-Alcohol abuse often occurs in conjunction with depression because it is used to numb psychological pain or ‘put feelings to sleep’.
-The question is: Does alcohol make depression worse or does depression make alcohol abuse worse?
-Both are possible.
+Clinical depression is a serious mental health condition that can become chronic and operate in prolonged cycles unless actively treated.
+Alcohol use issues often occur in conjunction with depression because the substance is used to numb-out psychological pain or ‘put feelings to sleep‘.

 Symptoms of depression: